Paleo Foundation

 If you suspect a friend has a more severe form of DDAC that may have developed into an eating disorder such as Orthorexia Nervosa, suggest that they speak with their primary care physician immediately, as this is a serious medical and psychological concern.

-While no medications are currently available to treat Dietary Dogmatic Asshole Complex, together we can reduce the complex by following the three clinically-proven treatment steps, and by simply sharing it with our mouth-breathing friends and family.
+While no medications are currently available to treat Dietary Dogmatic Asshole Complex, together we can reduce the complex by following the three clinically-proven treatment steps, and by simply sharing this post with your mouth-breathing friends and family who suffer from DDAC.

 Comments